Vaslui: Demographics

-The population decreased again after the downfall of Communism in 1989, due to low fertility rate, and emigration.
+According to the 2021 census, there were 63,035 people living within the city of Vaslui, making it the 40th largest city in Romania.
+The ethnic makeup was as follows: 98.63% Romanians, 1.19% Romani people, 0.06% Lipovans, and 0.12% other.
 The majority of the population is of Romanian ethnicity.
 Members of the Roma minority live compactly in the southwestern suburbs of Rediu and Brodoc, in the southwestern part of the main town (in the neighbourhoods around Traian Street) and also scattered in the rest of the locality.
 In the 1960s and '70s nomadic Roma belonging to the Kalderash caste were forcibly settled by the Communists in the northern part of the town, scattered among ethnic Romanians.
 The third ethnic group is that of the Lipovans, who have in the center of the town a church of their Old Believers Christian branch.

-Censuses

-According to data provided by Romanian officials in 2017, the population of Vaslui is 100,170.
-The substantial increase compared to the latest census figure is due to the fact that tens of thousands of dual citizens from neighboring Moldova come to Vaslui for their identity documents, where a Vaslui address is listed.
+According to data provided by Romanian officials in 2017, the population of Vaslui was 100,170.
+The substantial increase compared to the 2011 census figures is because tens of thousands of dual citizens from neighboring Moldova come to Vaslui for their identity documents, where a Vaslui address is listed.